Q&A

 Q. What is World United?

-A. World United is a global movement advocating for a World Federation—a unified, democratic global government capable of enforcing international law to end war, address climate change, and regulate emerging technologies.
+A. World United is a global movement advocating for a World Federation—a unified, democratic global government capable of enforcing international law to end war, halt climate change, and regulate dangerous technologies.
 Through mass nonviolent resistance, we aim to pressure world leaders to unite under a single legal framework that prioritizes humanity and the planet.

 Q. How is this different from the United Nations?